 Although only time will tell whether Sony’s PlayStation 5 (PS5) will beat Microsoft’s Xbox Series X in terms of consumer adoption, YouGov BrandIndex data suggests that the showcase event on June 11 made a positive impression on consumers.
 The launch event for PlayStation’s fiercest competitor, Microsoft’s Xbox Series X, is scheduled for July this year.

 After the event PlayStation’s BrandIndex scores increased across several metrics.
-Buzz scores (a net measure of whether consumers have heard anything positive or negative about the brand in the last fortnight) more than tripled from +5.5 on June 10 to +16.7 by June 15, while Worth of Mouth Exposure (whether someone has talked about the brand with friends and family in the last two weeks) more than doubled from 8.2% to 21.7%) between the 11th and the 20th.
+Buzz scores (a net measure of whether consumers have heard anything positive or negative about the brand in the last fortnight) more than tripled from +5.5 on June 10 to +16.7 by June 15, while Word of Mouth Exposure (whether someone has talked about the brand with friends and family in the last two weeks) more than doubled from 8.2% to 21.7%) between the 11th and the 20th.

 Similarly Impression scores (a net measure of whether consumers have a positive or negative impression of the brand) increased more than 15 points from +27.1 to +42.8 in the same period, while Ad Awareness (whether someone has seen or heard an advert by the company in the past two weeks) jumped from 5.2% to 21.9% in just seven days.